grucloud/grucloud/docusaurus/docs/k8s/K8sGettingStarted.md

 The Deployment creates a ReplicaSet which creates a one or more Pod(s).

-When quering the _k8s-api-server_ for the live resources, the pod contains information about its ReplicaSet parent, who has itself information about its parent Deployment.
+When querying the _k8s-api-server_ for the live resources, the pod contains information about its ReplicaSet parent, who has itself information about its parent Deployment.
 This allows _gc_ to find out the links between the resources.

 ### Post Deploy Hook

-Would like to check the health of the system ?
+Would like to check the health of the system?
 You can run the _onDeployed_ hook any time with the following command:

 ```sh
 gc run --onDeployed